Solanales

-The Solanales are an order of flowering plants, included in the asterid group of the eudicots.
-Well-known members of Solanales include potatoes, eggplants, tomatoes, chili peppers, tobacco, petunias, nightshades, and morning glory.
+The Solanales are an order of flowering plants in the asterid group of the eudicots.
+Well-known members of Solanales include potatoes, sweet potatoes, eggplants, tomatoes, chili peppers, tobacco, petunias, nightshades, and morning glory.
 Some older sources used the name Polemoniales for this order.

 Taxonomy

 The following families are included here in newer systems such as that of the Angiosperm Phylogeny Group (APG):